n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.rundeck.md

+---
+title: Rundeck node - n8n Documentation
+description: Documentation for the Rundeck node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Rundeck

 The Rundeck node allows you to automate work in Rundeck, and integrate Rundeck with other applications. n8n has built-in support for executing jobs and getting metadata.